Tea Cups

 *Please note: Due to the unique nature of the kiln altered process, the glaze and colors formed during firing are one-of-a-kind.
 Therefore, each piece of teaware is unique.
 All orders will be shipped randomly.

-• Sliver-trimmed Chinese Orchid GaiwanSliver-trimmed Chinese Orchid Gaiwan
+• Sliver-trimmed Chinese Orchid GaiwanSliver-trimmed Chinese Orchid Gaiwan Out of Stock

 This sliver-trimmed Gaiwan exemplifies the beauty of traditional Chinese teaware, characterized by its elegant design and intricate detailing.